Xindian District: Empire of Japan

 In 1920, during the period of Japanese rule, the area was established as Shinten Town (新店街), Bunsan District, Taihoku Prefecture.

 Republic of China

 The Kuomintang government moved the seat of government (in exile) of Fujian Province to Xindian from 1956 to 1996.
 Although in 1980, it was still underdeveloped, the four-lane Zhongxing Road helped to develop the city, While areas south of Xiaobitan were still farmland.
 After Freeway 3 opened, parks along Xiaobitan and Xindian Creek gave way to development.
 With the opening of the Taipei Metro, more commercial development and businesses have come into the area.
-In 2004 when the Tzu Chi Hospital branch opened, a new road was constructed to deal with traffic.
+In 2004 when the Tzu Chi Hospital branch opened, replacing a water park, a new road was constructed to deal with traffic.

 Originally established as urban township of Taipei County, Xindian was upgraded to a county-administered city on 15 January 1980.
 After Taipei County was upgraded to New Taipei City on 25 December 2010, Xindian City became a district.